bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Try to remove as many styles as possible from new thought bubbles.

 * Choose cafeteria area styles.
+    * Reconsider busing area colours.
-* Have, wood, metal, and brass.
+* Have wood, metal, and brass.

 * Note in comments which cube hslas and scss styles match.